mistial-dev/proxmark3/doc/desfire.md

 *write to data file with CommitReaderID and decode previous reader ID:*

+**Note about CommitReaderID in MAC mode:** If CommitReaderID fails with permission or length errors in MAC mode, the command will automatically retry in plain mode for better compatibility with different card configurations.
+This auto-fallback mechanism ensures reliable operation across various DESFire implementations.

 step 1. read mac file or read all the files to get transaction mac counter

 `hf mfdes read --aid 123456 --fid 0f` - read mac file